 Pritzker Hageman Law Firm Accident Attorneys

-Accident attorneys Fred Pritzker, Eric Hageman, and Brendan Flaherty have decades of experience helping families get answers and justice after trucking accidents.
+Accident attorneys Fred Pritzker and Eric Hageman have decades of experience helping families get answers and justice after trucking accidents.
 These cases require a thorough understanding of state and federal laws governing the transportation of goods on public roads and having a firm understanding of these laws is vital in building a strong case.

 You can contact our team of accident lawyers by calling 1-888-377-8900 or by filling out our consultation request form.